vishalrajputt/Password-Authentication-using-Python/README.md

 .If the loop completes and no match was found, print a message indicating that the username and password are not verified .If the loop breaks because the password was correct, print a message indicating that the username and password are verified.

-## So let’s follow the steps mentioned above to create a password authentication system using Python:

-# A dictionary to store username and password
-database = {'VishalR':'Vishal&123','RvishalS':'Singh123@'}

-# Input for username
-username = input("Enter Your Username : ")

-# Input for password
-password = input("Enter Your Password : ")

-# Loop through the dictionary keys
-for i in database.keys():
-    # Check if the input username matches a key in the dictionary
-    if username == i:
-        # Continuously prompt for password input until it matches the password in the dictionary
-        while password != database.get(i):
-            password = input("Enter Your Password Again : ")
-        # Break out of the loop when the password is correct
-        break

-# Print message if username and password match
-print("Verified")